-The purpose of a learning college is not to transfer knowledge, but to create environments that bring students to discover and construct knowledge for themselves and to make students members of communities of learners that make discoveries and solve problems.
+The purpose of a learning college is not to transfer knowledge but to create environments that bring students to discover and construct knowledge for themselves and to make students members of communities of learners that make discoveries and solve problems.
 All College employees are encouraged to be learners and to accept collective responsibility for student learning and success.

 Online Course Schedule

 Service Learning is an innovative program designed to deepen student learning in the classroom and enhance a sense of civic responsibility through meaningful and organized service activities in the local community.
-CPCC is partnering with numerous schools, community agencies, and nonprofit organizations that benefit from the service work provided by our student service learners.
+CPCC partners with numerous schools, community agencies, and nonprofit organizations that benefit from the service work provided by our student learners.
 CPCC is the first community college to become a charter member of North Carolina Campus Compact, a statewide coalition of colleges and universities dedicated to promoting civic engagement among our students.

 Adult and Academic English as a Second Language

 These language programs prepare students who need to improve their English language skills for college-level study or for career advancement.
 The programs also prepare non-native speakers of English to function successfully in institutions of higher education and in professional settings, prepare newly arrived immigrants 18 years and older who need to improve their basic literacy communication skills, and provide English language instruction online.

 The nationally acclaimed Pathways to Employment Program is designed to prepare students to enter the workforce as skilled employees.
 Pathways programs run 12 to 14 weeks and combine classes that teach basic academic and job readiness skills with training for jobs where skilled workers are in high demand.
 Central Piedmont Community College has quickly become a model for other community colleges seeking to develop their own Pathways programs.